-I can hardly believe summer is almost over.
+I can not believe summer is almost over.
 Where did the time go?
-I felt the first nip of fall during our market stroll this past weekend even though the bounty of summer was still plentiful.
+I felt the first nip of fall during my market stroll over the weekend even though the bounty of summer was still plentiful.
 You know the one I am talking about, a little crisp in the air, the one that grabs you and begs for bowls of comfort food.
 I refuse to give in as I am enjoying summer food too much.
 One thing that caught my this past weekend were these gorgeous cowboy rib eye steaks, and the thought of pairing them with the Francis Ford Coppola Diamond Collection Zinfindel seemed the perfect end of summer fit.

 Couple tips for grilling the perfect steak:

 - Use a temperature gauge on the grill